DigitalGrainSize/pyDGS/README.md

  * `maxscale` =  the maximum scale (grain size) considered by the wavelet is the horizontal width dimension divided by this number.
 So if your image is 1000 pixels wide and maxscale=4, only grains up to 1000/4 = 250 pixels are considered

 See also Cuttler et al., 2017 (in `docs`) for details on the implementation of the area-by-number to volume-by-number conversion.
 You could also use it as an empirical tuning coefficient against field data (recommended)

+There is a hidden filter in the program that can be activated by changing `filter=False` (in `dgs.py`) to `filter=True`, which may help accuracy in some cases.
+By default, `filter=False` and the filter is not used.
+The filter is a wavelet denoiser.

 ### <a name="outputs"></a> OUTPUT FOR A SINGLE IMAGE FILE: